 Major Hall’s daughter from Knockbrack, Athenry, married Sir Norman Stronge of Tynan Abbey, Co.
 Armagh.
 He and his son were victims of assassination later in the North.

-On the other side of the coin Ann Healy tells us in her book ‘the most famous person associated with Athenry is undoubtedly Liam Mellowes.
+On the other side of the coin, Ann Healy tells us in her book ‘the most famous person associated with Athenry is undoubtedly Liam Mellowes.
 His courageous contribution to the shaping of modern Irish history is strongly commemorated in Athenry today.
 A bronze bust of Mellowes is prominently displayed in front of Athenry Boys National School and the Agricultural College has been named after him.

-Mellowes, born in Lancashire in 1892, of Irish parents was appointed a provincial instructor at the Volunteer Convention in 1914.
+Mellowes, born in Lancashire in 1892, to Irish parents was appointed a provincial instructor at the Volunteer Convention in 1914.
 His task was to rebuild the organisation as a mass movement.
 Asked to take responsibility for south Galway.
 Mellowes came to Athenry on October 31st.
 1914 and used it as his base.
 Larry Lardner, who kept a small bar, was the officer in charge in Athenry.
-The I.R.B. and the Volunteers under Mellowes carried out an intensive training course in the Town Hall where a rifle range was set up in the back yard.
+The I.R.B. and the Volunteers under Mellowes carried out an intensive training course in the Town Hall where a rifle range was set up in the backyard.
 Liam stayed at Sean Brodericks for some time but later changed to Frank Hynes’ house in order to have easy and secret access in and out of town through Leonard’s Lawn.

 The local leaders of the Volunteers were John Cleary, Stephen Jordan, Frank Hynes, Jim Barrett, Sean Broderick, and Commanding Officer Larry Lardner.
-Athenry was the centre of insurgent communication during Easter week 1916.
+Athenry was the centre of insurgent communication during Easter week in 1916.
 There was much confusion as garbled messages were coming through.
 Larry Lardner, with 500 men, took the Agricultural College.
 Mellowes and companies from Kinvara, Kilcolgan, Killeeneen and Craughwell later joined him in Moyode Castle (home of Burton Persse who was in England at the time) and took command of it.
 They were joined by companies from Tuam, Dunmore and Castlegar.
 Members of the Cumann na mBan joined the volunteers to help them.
 A few days later Fr.
 Tom Fahy cycled to Moyode with the new that Dublin was in flames and the leaders had been captured.
 A man from Moyode identified twelve of the volunteers and they were imprisoned in Wormwood Scrubs Prison where they remained until 1917.
 They were known locally as the twelve apostles and were identified as Thomas Barrett and Charlie Whyte Caheroyan, the O’Grady brothers Church Street, Martin Hansberry Rahard, Peter Murray Derrydonnell, Michael Higgins Castlelambert, Patch and Thomas Kennedy Sliabh Rua, Hack Hanniffy Tallyhoe, Murty Fahy Sliabh Rua and Michael Donoghue.

 The fate of Liam Mellows has been well documented and his eventful life makes him a larger than life sort of character.
 He spent his last days fighting with O’Conor in the Four Courts.
 He was arrested and shot as a reprisal on the 8th December 1922.